What is panna cotta?

 Instructions

 - Pour all of the whipping cream into a pot and heat it over medium heat.
 Be careful not to overheat it or let it boil.
-Add the sugar, vanilla and soaked gelatin leaf to the pot, and stir constantly until everything is completely dissolved.
+Add the sugar, vanilla, and soaked gelatin leaves to the pot, and stir constantly until everything is completely dissolved.

-- Allow the mixture to rest and cool down a bit before pouring it into glasses or molds.
+- Allow the mixture to rest and cool down slightly before pouring it into glasses or molds.
+You can use regular glasses or heart-shaped and flower-shaped molds to create beautiful shapes (in my case, heart-shaped molds worked perfectly).
 Once cooled, cover each mold with plastic wrap and refrigerate.
 Allow them to set for at least 4 hours, but preferably overnight.
 The panna cotta should be firm to the touch but still jiggle slightly when moved.

-- While waiting for the mixture to cool down, start making the passion fruit coulis.
+- While waiting for the mixture to cool down, begin making the passion fruit coulis.
 Cut the passion fruit in half and scoop out the pulp.
-Pour the pulp through a fine sieve and use a spoon to remove any seeds or pulp bits and extract all the juice.
+Strain the pulp through a fine sieve, using a spoon to remove any seeds or pulp bits and extract all the juice.

 Notes